virgesmith/neworder/docs/api.md

 ```

-Constructs a calendar-based timeline, given start and end dates, an increment specified as a multiple of days, months or years.
+Constructs a calendar-based timeline, given start and end dates, an increment specified as a multiple of days, months or years

 ```python